pingcap/docs-cn/op-guide/offline-ansible-deployment.md

         # ansible_user = tidb
         ```

-    2. Connect to the network and download TiDB binary to the Control Machine.

-        ```
-        ansible-playbook local_prepare.yml
-        ```

-    3. Initialize the system environment and edit the kernel parameters.
+    2. Initialize the system environment and edit the kernel parameters.

         ```
         ansible-playbook bootstrap.yml